CitrineInformatics/python-citrination-client/docs/source/tutorial/view_examples.rst

 Descriptor Keys
 ---------------

-If you know the dataset identifier, but do not know the descriptor names, you can use the data views API to get the descriptor keys.
+If you know the dataset identifier, but do not know the descriptor names, you can use the SearchTemplateClient to get the descriptor keys.

 .. literalinclude:: /code_samples/views/descriptor_keys.py